- Poverty Myth Busters

 BC is one of the most generous provinces in Canada.
 We give our time and money to charity because we care about those less fortunate than ourselves.

 And yet, BC has had one of the highest poverty rates in Canada for the last 15 years.
-There are almost 600,000 people in our province desperately trying to make ends meet and keep their heads above water.
+There are almost 500,000 people in our province desperately trying to make ends meet and keep their heads above water.
 It’s clearly time for a different approach.
-Visit here to donate.

 Think you’re covered when you get sick?
 Think again!
 This is a real story of trying to access welfare and disability benefits in BC.
 Read more on our Poverty Mythbusters page.